Madjakul/madjakul/README.md

 ## Hello, I am Francis

 ### I am a student in an Engineering school and a data scientist apprentice.
-- 🌱 I’m currently learning deep learning, NLP and computer vision.
+- 🌱 I’m currently learning deep learning, NLP and algorithmic trading.

 ### Connect with me: